Lawliet-zzl/CA/README.md

-# Code for "Out-of-Distribution Knowledge Distillation via Confidence Amendment"
+# Code for "Distilling the Unknown to Unveil Certainty"

 ##Standard Network
 Create a folder named "checkpoints," and download the standard network from the link below.
 Place it inside this folder.